The Division of the Vice-President Research & Innovation (VPRI) is institutionally responsible for York University's strategic research planning.

 Vice-President Research & Innovation, Robert Haché

-Robert Haché, Ph.D., is Vice-President Research and Innovation at York University, where he is responsible for promoting and overseeing the strategic development of research, and supports for research including Innovation York, the commercialization and industry liaison office for York University, as well as York’s internationally award-winning Knowledge Mobilization Unit, which has been increasingly recognized for its leadership in social innovation.
+Dr. Robert Haché is Vice-President Research and Innovation at York University, where he is responsible for promoting and overseeing the strategic development of research.
+Haché has been instrumental in building research collaborations and partnerships with international universities.
+He also oversees institutional supports for research, such as Innovation York, which provides services to York researchers, government and industry partners within five service streams including: commercialization, industry liaison, agreements, entrepreneurship and the internationally award-winning Knowledge Mobilization stream, which has been increasingly recognized for its leadership in social innovation.

-Dr. Haché has been instrumental in driving the institutional strategic research priorities forward with the development and implementation of the University’s Strategic Research Plan, Building on Strength 2013-2018, and the Plan for the Intensification and Enhancement of Research, while working to enhance the University’s research profile both nationally and internationally.
+Dr. Haché has driven the institutional strategic research priorities forward with the development and implementation of the University’s Strategic Research Plan, Towards New Heights 2018-2023, and the University’s Plan for the Intensification and Enhancement of Research, while working to strengthen the University’s research profile both nationally and internationally.

 Associate Vice-President Research, Celia Haig-Brown